 A Hay Feeder that Fits Your Busy Schedule and Your Horse’s Digestive Needs

 Take a minute to look at your horse’s world through his eyes.
-He has evolved from the beginning of his time to be on the move, twenty-four hours a day if necessary to survive.
+He has evolved from the beginning of his time to be on the move.
+Twenty-four hours a day, if necessary, to survive.
 He is agile and fleet of foot to evade the always present predators looking for him to be their next meal.
-He travels light, having a small stomach (about 4 gallons) carrying little food constantly eating and moving.
+He travels light.
+Due to having a small stomach (about 4 gallons).
+Constantly eating and moving.
 This is the mind and body of the pet in your paddock.
 Compare his natural feeding routine to the one you have provided him and you will see why he is not as healthy and contented as he could be.

 It is natural for a horse to travel and search for food constantly.
 Everywhere he looks there is food.
 He stands in it, walks in it, and lies on it.
 This is his world, he is a hind gut fermenting grazer.
 Meaning he searches, pulls, tears, chews and swallows in a continuous manner whenever he is hungry eating only enough to be satisfied and never to be full.
 Unlike humans that produce stomach acid when they eat, horses secrete a constant ongoing supply of stomach acid (16 gallons per day) to digest the constant supply of forage they require to survive.
 Horses do not have a gall bladder like humans to infuse large quantities of bile into their small intestine as they eat a meal.
 A horse’s liver supplies a constant supply of bile (10 liters per day) to the small intestines whether they are eating or not.